usmanwardag/dollar_bot/README.md

 ## What's new?

-We've considerably extended this project to make using DollarBot easy and engaging.
+We've considerably extended this project to make using DollarBot easy and engaging.\
-1. Clearer wording in the documentation.
+1. Expressive Graphs
-2. Expressive Graphs
+2. Budget prediction
-3. Budget Creation Updated
+3. Clearer and more informative PDF Reports
-4. Analytics
+4. Ability to add recurring expenses
-5. Clearer and more informative PDF Reports
+5. Budget Creation Updated
-6. Budget prediction
+6. Clearer wording in the documentation

 Check [this documentation out](https://github.com/aditikilledar/dollar_bot_SE23/blob/main/docs/whats-new.md) for an in-depth depiction of our changes. :)